-i) General information and statement of compliance with Ind AS ii) Basis of preparation
+i) General information and statement of compliance with Ind AS

 These financial statements ('financial statements') of the Trust have been prepared in accordance with the Indian Accounting Standards as notified under section 133 of the Companies Act 2013 read with the Companies (Indian Accounting Standards) Rules 2015 (by Ministry of Corporate Affairs ('MCA')).
 The Company has uniformly applied the accounting policies during the periods presented.